ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Running_Simulations.md

 - "?"
 ---

+## 1. Running simulations with AMBER
-### 5. Energy minimization.
+### 1.1 Energy minimization.
-Before simulationg molecular dynamics we need to relax the system.
-Any atomic clashes must be resolved, and potential energy minimized to avoid unphysically large forces that can crash simulation.
+Before simulating a system we need to relax it.
+Any atomic clashes must be resolved, and potential energy minimized to avoid unphysically large forces that can crash a simulation.

 Let's check our model for clashes.
 ~~~
+cd ~/scratch/workshop/pdb/6N4O/simulation/setup/
 source ~/env-biobb/bin/activate
 check_structure -i inpcrd_noWAT.pdb checkall
 ~~~